 I learned a secret a few years ago that there is no such thing as good debt.
 Debt is a ball and chain.
 An obligation that straps us to more work in order to afford the payments.
 The more debt you have–good or bad– the higher the probability of experiencing a future personal financial disaster.
 To alleviate debt-related financial stress, do what you can to reduce, payoff, and lessen reliance on credit.

 Paying off your credit card debt doesn’t mean you’ll never use them again.
 It just means you’ll never again carry a balance from month to month.
-And you’ll never pay another cent towards interest.
+And you’ll never pay another cent towards credit card interest.
+It also can mean shifting from a debt mindset to using credit as leverage to create wealth.

 One thing about credit card debt that bothers me the most is the constant reminder of past purchases.
 Often these purchases are for things we no longer have or value.
 That’s why it’s imperative to your wellbeing to eliminate debt as soon as possible and achieve debt freedom.

 There are steps to follow to become debt-free on your road to financial wellness.
 An initial step is listing all your credit cards, balances, minimum payments, and interest rates.
 This can give you a handle of what you’re up against.

 There are two repayment methods that have helped many people overcome credit card debt–debt snowball and debt avalanche.

-Dave Ramsey popularized the debt snowball and many others have shared the benefits of the debt avalanche method.
+You have two options to choose from the debt snowball and debt avalanche or create your own method.
 From personal experience, the right method to choose is the one that motivates you to pay off the debt aggressively.

 I bet you were hoping I tell you which method to use.
 But, the choice really depends on which method motivates you to quickly pay off debt.

 Debt Snowball Method